Please read these rules thoroughly – some are for safety reasons, but mostly they exist to ensure that everyone is treated equally and fairly.

 - You are permitted to enter one, single robot to the competition.
 You are not permitted to “swap out” the entire robot at any time, although you are permitted to exchange parts of your robot to compete in different challenges, such as motors and wheels, for example.

-- An official Raspberry Pi board must be in overall/central control of your robot as the primary/core processor.
+- A board containing Raspberry Pi silicon must be in overall/central control of your robot as the primary/core processor.
 These include:

-- Official models of the Raspberry Pi single board computer such as the original Raspberry Pi and Pi 2, 3, 4, Zero/Zero W or any of the Compute Modules.
+- Official models of the Raspberry Pi single board computer such as the original Raspberry Pi and Pi 2, 3, 4, 5, Zero/Zero W/Zero 2 W or any of the Compute Modules.
 Any new official Raspberry Pi board released during the run-up to the competition is also permitted.

-- The Raspberry Pi Pico / Pico W microcontroller.
+- The Raspberry Pi Pico family of microcontrollers.

-- You may use multiple Raspberry Pis on your robot to perform control and computation.
+- You may use multiple Raspberry Pi-powered boards on your robot to perform control and computation.

-- Other boards, such as Arduinos, micro:bits or other microcontrollers may be used on the robot but the official Raspberry Pi board must be in overall control.
+- Other boards, such as Arduinos, micro:bits or other microcontrollers may be used on the robot but the Raspberry Pi-powered board must be in overall control.